 Whatever items are identified as being of interest, where we are able to bring them out, we will.
 If something is a particularly big and heavy piece of equipment, it might mean dismantling it and bringing parts out.
 On Tuesday 4 August 2020 we were able to recover the loader driven by Russell Smith at the time of the explosion.

 In terms of other forensic clues, what else could be in there?

-The New Zealand Police are developing the forensic search plan which includes all of the underground equipment, as well as any items of interest in the drift.
+The New Zealand Police has developed a forensic search plan which includes all of the underground equipment, as well as any items of interest in the drift.